zeldaret/mm/docs/tools.md

 We use a [Google Sheet](https://docs.google.com/spreadsheets/d/1X83YCPRa532v-Zo0WgUsJ2kB1X9RxBta5_p9aWA8uro/edit#gid=0) to keep track of all the files' decompilation statuses and their function statistics.
 On this board one can reserve a file to work on.
 The columns are

 - **Actor Id**: The enum that uniquely identifies the actor for spawning etc., useful for looking in KZ/VerboseOcarina/Spectrum.
 For `boot`/`code`, the VRAM of the file's .text start is given instead.
-- **Overlay/File name**: Hopefully obvious, although some remain unknown.
+- **Overlay/File name**: Name of the Overlay or File in the codebase.
 - **Function size statistics**: Intended as a crude estimate of how hard a file will be.
 Beginners should look for small largest function size and total size; the columns give a rough estimate of the distribution of function sizes without getting unnecessarily statistically descriptive.
 As you become more experienced, you should work on larger files to
 - **Description**: What the file is.
 It's helpful if you can fill this in if you know!
 They should be synchronised with the short top-of-file descriptions.
 - **Status**: (Free)/Reserved/PR/Merged.
 To be kept up-to-date by the reserver.